samir755/easyoauth/README.md

 EasyOauth
 ============

-for Symfony 5.*

 EasyOauth is a good starter pack for implement API with Oauth2 in your project.
-EasyOauth manage life of token needed for your api.
+EasyOauth manage token needed for your api.

+*Build on Symfony 5*

 Installation
 ============